OrIOg/openapi-formkit/README.md

-# OpenAPI VueFormulate
+# OpenAPI FormKit
-Transform an OpenAPI document to a VueFormulate JSON Form generation
+Transform an OpenAPI document to a FormKit schema

 > import { Convert } from 'openapi-formkit'
 >